unlock-protocol/unlock/docs/docs/tutorials/misc/using-subgraphs.md

 ## Sending the request

-There are exists multiple GraphQL libraries in many languages.
+There are multiple GraphQL libraries in many languages.
 Here we will focus on the most basic approach: using JavaScript's fetch function that is available in any web browser environment, but also in node.js using [`node-fetch`](https://www.npmjs.com/package/node-fetch).

 ```javascript
 // We build the query, with a variable $owner